GPIO Project 4 - Push button (digital/analog)

 Pinout Reference

-1. Write the code: Open de Thonny Python IDE and voer the following code in:
+- Write your code: Open the Thonny Python IDE and enter the following code:

 from gpiozero import LED, Button